Woolaston

 Woolaston is a village and civil parish in the Forest of Dean district of Gloucestershire in South West England.
 It lies on the north side of the Severn Estuary approximately 5 mi from the Welsh border at Chepstow and is surrounded by woodland and agricultural land.

+Name

+Woolaston was named in Domesday as Odelaveston, meaning Wulflaf's village (tun).

 Development of the village

-Work has begun to develop the dairy into a small housing development.
+The dairy has recently been developed into a small housing development.
 Recent developments have consolidated rather than expanded the village footprint.

-Traveling north west from Netherend with its primary school, village shop and 'The Netherend' pub, you pass what was once the Methodist chapel, then 'Birchwood Road', leading to a housing estate, the 'Ring Fence' a small lane with a number of cottages along it, the 'Rising Sun' one of the village's two public houses and the village allotments.
+Traveling north west from Netherend with its primary school, village shop and 'The Netherend' pub, you pass what was once the Methodist chapel, then 'Birchwood Road', leading to a housing estate, the 'Ring Fence' a small lane with a number of cottages and houses along it, the 'Rising Sun' one of the village's two public houses and the village allotments.

 Woolaston Common is about 1 mile from the main A48 road and north of the main village.
 Here there is a small hamlet of houses and an area of common ground which, for the most part of the year, is covered in bracken.
-Adjoining the common is also another hamlet called Sandtumps.
+Adjoining the common is also another hamlet named Sandtumps.